 Prior to that I mixed everything by hand in a wheelbarrow Our first office after I outgrew the bedroom.
 I converted this house to 1 bdrm rental with an office and yard on the backside.
 Over the years I’ve tried to look at the needs of our community and provide a service that was not being met as well as it could have been.
 I have always believed that I need to understand the problem before applying any solutions to fix it.
 I have had more crazy inventions and ideas than I can remember trying to think out of the box and solve problems.
 Many of my employees think of me as the mad scientist.
 This philosophy led me to mud jacking and eventually underpinning, deep pressure grouting, micro piles, and other methods of foundation repair.

-Today we have over $1 million of specialized equipment and vehicles.
+Today, we have over $1.5 million in specialized equipment and vehicles.
 We have a dedicated team that cares about our customers and a wonderful 1 acre facility and office to work from.
 But my biggest kick I get today still is taking a very perplexing and difficult to solve problem in finding a solution that works and is cost-effective.
 The best is yet to come as I have a vision for our future that is far reaching and exciting.
 Look for great things to come from these quarters.

 I had the pleasure of being the guest speaker for the Rosie On The House show.
 We talked about Arizona soils in specific regions and their characteristics as well.
 Rosie told some entertaining stories including how he had a run in with an earth fissure on a motorbike.
 We discussed how Arizona’s varying soil conditions can affect the foundation of your home and what you can do about it.
 People called in to the show with great questions and we had a great time in general.
 In particular we discussed how my Patented heave mitigation system is revolutionizing the foundation repair industry.